dallas-hall/learning-devops/10-terraform.md

 ![](images/terraform06.png)

 Terraform goes through 3 stages when applying HCL.
-1. Init: initialises the project and identifies the Providers to use.
+1. Init, initialises the project and identifies the Providers to use.
-2. Plan: creates a plan to get to the desired state.
+2. Plan, creates a plan to get to the desired state.
-3. Apply: applies the changes to the target so it matches the desired state.
+3. Apply, applies the changes to the target so it matches the desired state.

 ![](images/terraform07.png)